spacetelescope/stwcs/doc/source/headerlet_def.rst

 Headerlet Primary Header
 -------------------------

 The list below contains all keywords specific to the primary header of a headerlet with the logic to determine their value.
+Note that all keywords will be present in the header and 'required' and 'optional' below refers to their value.

  * `HDRNAME`  - (required) a unique name for the headerlet
                  - the value is given by the user as a parameter to `~stwcs.wcsutil.headerlet.create_headerlet` or `~stwcs.wcsutil.headerlet.write_headerlet`
                  - HDRNAME<wcskey> from the science file is used
                  - WCSNAME<wcskey> from the science file is used
                  - KeyError is raised
  * `DESTIM`   - (required) target image filename
+                Used to determine if a headerlet can be applied to a science file.
                 - the ROOTNAME keyword of the original science file
                 - the name of the science file
  * `WCSNAME`  - (required) name for the WCS